-George Roderick is William Muriece Hoskins Professor and Chair, Department of Environmental Science, Policy and Management (ESPM); Faculty Curator, Invasive Species, Essig Museum of Entomology; Faculty Advisor, Richard Gump South Pacific Research Station; Affiliate, Berkeley Institute for Data Science.
-His research focuses on global change, especially the impact of global biological homogenization, including biological invasions.
+George Roderick is William Muriece Hoskins Professor and Chair,

+Department of Environmental Science, Policy and Management (ESPM);

+Faculty Curator, Invasive Species, Essig Museum of Entomology; Faculty the impact of global biological homogenization, including biological invasions.
 The work addresses basic and applied questions, taking advantage of the opportunities associated with the geography of the Pacific Basin, Pacific Islands, Pacific Rim, and California.
 Research includes studies of the origins of endemic, indigenous and non-indigenous organisms, processes associated with colonization and invasion, population structure, species interactions, and response to climate change.
 He has been teaching and doing research at the Gump Station for 19 years, and previously taught at the University of Hawaii, Manoa.
 At Berkeley, he teaches the ecology/environment section of Biology 1.
 George is an avid nature photographer with work featured in scientific journals, outdoor magazines, and popular TV.